open-traffic-generator/ac4-workshop/lab-05/README.md

 sudo cyperf -s --cps –-length 1k
 ```

 This cyperf server agent will bind to all the IP address on VM2 unless we specify --bind <ip> in the command.
-In our lab we will be using 'ens6' - 10.0.2.22 IP as server IP
+In our lab we will be using 'ens6' - 10.0.2.22 as server IP

 ** Note this IP address as it would be your server ip address that client will connect to.
 Let's call it **SERVER_IP_ADDR**.